mohanmca/MohanLearningGround/src/main/md/golang/27_golang.md

     1. Main thread.can join other thread and wait for other threds to complete
     1. In go, defered execution can complete later to the enlosed function
 1. If there are multiple defer, they are stacked, one defered last will completed ahead!
+1. Whatever we do in finally block in java, can be done before hand using defer (close(file, connection))

 ## Go pointers